Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Introduction

-The quantum collision model~\cite{scarani_thermalizing_2002, ziman_diluting_2002, nagaj_quantum_2002, cattaneo_collision_2021, karevski_quantum_2009, seah_nonequilibrium_2019, ciccarello_quantum_2022} has become a frequently employed method for describing open quantum systems, primarily due to the flexibility it offers in characterizing the degrees of freedom of the environment.
-A standard collision model~\cite{scarani_thermalizing_2002, ziman_diluting_2002, nagaj_quantum_2002, cattaneo_collision_2021} emulates a dissipative and Markovian open quantum system dynamic through repeated, sequential interactions between identical reservoir units and a designated quantum probe.
-This process, also referred to as quantum homogenization~\cite{ziman_diluting_2002, nagaj_quantum_2002}, culminates in the probe system reaching a stable or `steady state', which can be either a state of thermal equilibrium or a non-equilibrium state~\cite{karevski_quantum_2009, seah_nonequilibrium_2019}.
-In this steady state, certain properties of the reservoir are encoded dissipatively onto the probe system.

-The reservoir units can be prepared in a mixed state to represent a thermal reservoir at a finite temperature~\cite{alves_collisional_2024}, or they can be prepared in a pure state as characterized by parameters on the Bloch sphere.
-This type of model is also consistent with the concept of a `quantum information reservoir'~\cite{deffner_information_2013, deffner_information-driven_2013, korkmaz_transfer_2022, korkmaz_quantum_2023} found in the literature.
+The quantum collision model~\cite{scarani_thermalizing_2002, ziman_diluting_2002, nagaj_quantum_2002, cattaneo_collision_2021, karevski_quantum_2009, seah_nonequilibrium_2019, ciccarello_quantum_2022} has become a widely used framework for describing open quantum systems, primarily due to the flexibility it offers in parametrizing and engineering environmental degrees of freedom.
+In its conventional form~\cite{scarani_thermalizing_2002, ziman_diluting_2002, nagaj_quantum_2002, cattaneo_collision_2021}, a collision model emulates dissipative and Markovian open system dynamics through repeated, sequential interactions between identical reservoir units and a designated quantum probe.
+This repeated-interaction process, also referred to as quantum homogenization~\cite{ziman_diluting_2002, nagaj_quantum_2002}, typically drives the probe toward a stationary fixed point, which may correspond to thermal equilibrium or a non-equilibrium asymptotic state~\cite{karevski_quantum_2009, seah_nonequilibrium_2019}.
+In this regime, selected properties of the reservoir are dissipatively imprinted onto the probe system.
+Beyond standard thermal reservoirs, which are typically modeled by Gibbs-type mixed states, reservoir units can be prepared in parametrized mixed or pure states to represent structured, non-thermal environments~\cite{korkmaz_transfer_2022, ciccarello_quantum_2022,alves_collisional_2024}.
+This perspective is closely related to the concept of a quantum information reservoir~\cite{deffner_information_2013, deffner_information-driven_2013, korkmaz_quantum_2023}, where ancilla preparation plays an active role in shaping the effective open system dynamics.

-This study is based on the premise that a noisy quantum computer's pre-measurement state can be modeled as a noisy quantum reservoir.
-Within this framework, a \textit{collision model} is employed to investigate the interaction between a quantum probe qubit and an information reservoir composed of algorithmically prepared noisy units.
-The primary objective is to investigate the estimation of parameters embedded within the steady state attained by the probe qubit.

-According to the analytical solution derived from the \textit{master equation}, which we developed to describe the open quantum system dynamics of the collision model~\cite{korkmaz_transfer_2022, korkmaz_quantum_2023}, the probe qubit's steady state consistently carries information with a measurable precision dependent on a specific parameter value.
-To prepare the reservoir qubits, a gate sequence of $H \varphi H$ was used, consisting of a \textit{Hadamard gate} ($H$) and a \textit{phase-shift gate} ($\varphi$).